Leading the Way: Tocqueville Society

 Phil and Margie Slingsby feel strongly about supporting United Way because it reaches so many people in the Mankato area.
 There are many excellent non-profit groups and every year, United Way evaluates the needs of the citizens of the Mankato area and distributes the funds accordingly.
 Phil worked with the United Way campaign at Scheels for many years.
 As a retired Scheels manager, he saw how the corporation supports its communities, and Phil and Margie have been following its example of giving back to the community through United Way

 Scott and Valerie Smits moved to Mankato in 2018 with a passionate desire to support local businesses and the community as a whole.
 United Way does both with the stringent yearly evaluations of the agencies seeking support to the diversity of the businesses themselves.
-A strong community of people helping people is something that they want to be a part of.
+A strong community of people helping people is something they want to be a part of.
 They are thrilled to be able to support Greater Mankato Area United Way.

 Having lived in Mankato for almost 30 years, the Sneers have witnessed many positive changes taking place in the surrounding area.
 The difference United Way and the non-profit organizations makes in the quality of people’s lives is important, especially those that touch the lives of children.

 Stuart, Ann and the United Prairie Bank team have been long-time supporters of Greater Mankato Area United Way and are proud to continue serving the community in giving, volunteering and other aspects.